Estimate cluster backup size

 Excluding user sessions

 In highly intensive RUM environments (50k user sessions per minute), user sessions might take up to 99% of total Elasticsearch storage.
 Therefore, excluding them might eliminate Elasticsearch backup estimation from the overall formula.
 In other environments it's hard to estimate the reduction of backup size.
-You can contact a Dynatrace ONE product specialist for help.
+You can contact a Dynatrace product expert via live chat within your Dynatrace environment for help.